webplatform/docs/Main_Page/index.md

 To file bugs on webplatform, use the [https://www.w3.org/Bugs/Public/enter_bug.cgi?product=webplatform.org W3C bug tracker].
 Read our [http://docs.webplatform.org/wiki/WPD:Filing_Bugs filing bugs page] for more information.

+If you have a question about webplatform.org, please [[WPD:FAQ look for an answer in the FAQ first]].

 == Stay in touch ==

 * Join our [http://talk.webplatform.org/forums/ forums]